python-pillow/Pillow/README.rst

 and provide a link to the first ticket so we can track the issue(s) upstream.

 ..
 Note:: Prior to Pillow 2.0.0, very few image code changes were made.
-Pillow 2.0.0 adds Python 3 support and includes many bug fixes from around the internet.
+Pillow 2.0.0 adds Python 3 support and includes many bug fixes from many contributors.

 Documentation
 -------------